 - If you have medical problems or regularly take prescription drugs, make sure you know how to say their names in French to the operator.

-- If you have children, cite their ages and how much they weigh if you need to call an anti-poison center or to administer medication.
+- If you have children, cite their ages as well as how much they weigh if you need to call an anti-poison center or to administer medication.

 - In case you’re dealing with intoxications, make sure to inform them of what was taken and if possible, give them the rest of what was consumed.

-The French government recently launched a smartphone app to alert users about possible security incidents, including natural, technological, and terrorisM risks.
+The French government has launched a smartphone app to alert users about possible security incidents, including natural, technological, and terrorism risks.
 The app, SAIP (Système d’alerte et d’information des populations), is available in both English and French and allows users to view alerts for up to eight geographical areas.
-SAIP can be downloaded in the Apple Store or Google Play.

 Do not be alarmed when you hear a siren every first Wednesday of the month at noon.
-France’s sirens are tested nationwide with three consecutive blasts of almost two minutes, separated by five seconds of silence.
-In the event of an unplanned siren, however, you can find information on France Inter or France Info radion stations.
+France’s sirens are tested nationwide with three consecutive blasts of almost two minutes, with five seconds of silence following the noise.

 - Police: La Police Nationale or gendarmerie